ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 $ eval $(opam env)
 ```

 The first command (`opam init`) initialises the opam state (stored in a hidden folder `.opam` in your home directory).
 It also creates a first switch, usually called `default`, although this is just a convention.
-A switch is an independent OCaml environment with its own OCaml compiler, as well as a set of libraries and binares.
+A switch is an independent OCaml environment with its own OCaml compiler, as well as a set of libraries and binaries.
 If you have installed OCaml through your system package manager, the first switch will be set up to use this compiler (it is called a "system switch").
 Otherwise, it will build one from source, usually taking the most recent version of OCaml.

 The second command (`eval $(opam env)`) modifies a few environments variables to make the shell aware of the switch you are using.
 For instance, it will add what is needed to the `PATH` variable so that typing `ocaml` in the shell runs the OCaml binary of the current switch.